d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Generating the Dataset

-To keep things simple, we will [**construct an artificial dataset according to a linear model with additive noise.**]
+To keep things simple, we [**construct an artificial dataset according to a linear model with additive noise.**]
-Our task will be to recover this model's parameters using the finite set of examples contained in our dataset.
+Our task will be to recover the model parameters using the finite number of samples in our dataset.
-We will keep the data low-dimensional so we can visualize it easily.
+We keep the data low-dimensional so we can visualize it easily.
-In the following code snippet, we generate a dataset containing 1000 examples, each consisting of 2 features sampled from a standard normal distribution.
+In the following code snippet, we generate
+1000 examples, each consisting of 2 features drawn from a standard normal distribution.
-Thus our synthetic dataset will be a matrix
+Thus the matrix of features is
 $\mathbf{X}\in \mathbb{R}^{1000 \times 2}$.

-(**The true parameters generating our dataset will be
+(**The true parameters generating our true targets are
-$\mathbf{w} = [2, -3.4]^\top$ and $b = 4.2$,
+$\mathbf{w} = [2, -3.4]^\top$ and $b = 4.2$.**)
-and**) our synthetic labels will be assigned according to the following linear model with the noise term $\epsilon$:
+These are corrupted by additive noise $\epsilon$, drawn independently for each $\mathbf{x}$.
+As such, the synthetic labels satisfy:

 (**$$\mathbf{y}= \mathbf{X} \mathbf{w} + b + \mathbf\epsilon.$$**)

-You could think of $\epsilon$ as capturing potential measurement errors on the features and labels.
-We will assume that the standard assumptions hold and thus that $\epsilon$ obeys a normal distribution with mean of 0.
+For convenience we assume that $\epsilon$ arises from a normal distribution with mean of 0.
-To make our problem easy, we will set its standard deviation to 0.01.
+To make our problem easy, we will set its standard deviation to $\sigma = 0.01$.
-The following code generates our synthetic dataset.
+The following code generates the synthetic dataset.

 ```{.python .input}
 #@tab mxnet, pytorch